Nationally recognized for its quality of life, Plymouth is located 12 miles northwest of Minneapolis. It offers:

 In addition to being a popular place to live, Plymouth is also the choice for many businesses.
-The city is home to a thriving commercial-industrial base, consisting of nearly 50,000 jobs.
+The city is home to a thriving commercial-industrial base, consisting of more than 53,000 jobs.

 While Plymouth’s growth is slowing, the community continues to see population increases.
-The most recent estimate from the Metropolitan Council puts Plymouth's population at 71,263 as of April 1, 2015.
+The most recent estimate from the Metropolitan Council puts Plymouth's population at 74,592 as of April 1, 2015.
 The Metropolitan Council estimates that the number of households in Plymouth is 30,434.